KYeon26/KBlog.github.io/_pages/education.md

 #### Innovate Sarawak Design Challenge 2021
 **Project Title: Predicting SARS-CoV-2 Inhibitors Using Machine Learning**

 In 2021, I led a team of three in the Innovate Sarawak Design Challenge, where we focused on predicting SARS-CoV-2 inhibitors using machine learning.
 We employed Principal Component Analysis (PCA) for dataset preparation and trained protein kinase models, which were deployed on the DrugBank dataset to predict potential inhibitors.
+Our team utilized Microsoft Azure for model deployment and computational support.
 Our innovative approach earned us the First Prize in the AI Track and the Overall Excellent Award, which was a proud moment for our team.

 #### 8th International Biotechnology Competition and Exhibition 2022
 **Project Title: Innovative Green Method for Enhancing the Production of Agarwood Oil**